This post may contain affiliate links. Please read our privacy policy.

-If you are new to making lobster at home, you absolutely should start with lobster tails!
-All of the good stuff, less of the work, and less stress in the kitchen.
+If you are new to making lobster at home, you should absolutely start with lobster tails!
+There are actually a number of ways to cook lobster tail, and they’re all easy (spoiler alert: boiling is not one of the best methods!).
+All of the good stuff, less of the work, and less stress in the kitchen than cooking a whole lobster.

-That’s why I recommend cooking lobster tails for the crustacean beginners among us, and for those of you who are trying to have a more romantic, less messy date night.
-For a simple side, try a Mixed Greens Salad with Pears and Balsamic Dressing, Roasted Carrots with Spinach Parsley Pesto, or The Best Parmesan Roasted Potatoes.
+That’s why I recommend cooking lobster tails for the crustacean beginners among us and for those of you who are trying to have a more romantic, less messy date night.
+For a simple side, try a Mixed Greens Salad with Pears and Balsamic Dressing, Roasted Carrots with Spinach Parsley Pesto, or Parmesan Roasted Potatoes.

 Broiled lobster tail on a plate.